 It’s good for those that don’t like musical theatre because it’s got modern pop songs.
 The singing is amazing and the songs line up really well.
 It’s funny and clever, and the set and costumes are amazing.

-Now Adrian Mole has finished, what plans do you have?
+What upcoming plans do you have?

 I’ve had a few auditions and I’m still training with Dominique Moore.
 I’m now catching up with friends and seeing the musicals I wanted to see when I was performing!